Ferrari California: Customization

-Ferrari has historically been very open to working with customers to develop specific model variants or specialized features.
+Ferrari has historically been open to working with customers to develop specific model variants or specialized features.
 In late 2011, this philosophy was taken up a step with the announcement of the Tailor Made programme.
-In the program, interested clients work with Ferrari's personal designers in Maranello to assist in decision making throughout the entire process The California 30 was one of the initial models to benefit from this service.
+In the program, interested clients work with Ferrari's personal designers in Maranello to assist in decision making throughout the entire process The California 30 was one of the initial models to receive this service.

 Recall

 In May 2012, Ferrari recalled certain vehicles because the engine could freeze suddenly and possibly cause a crash.
 The F136 engines had crankshafts that were machined incorrectly.
-The auto maker learned of the problem when it happened during a review by car critics.
-Owners could choose from having a new engine installed by their dealer, having the engine removed and the work done by Ferrari North America or having a new crankshaft and bearings installed at the dealership.
+The automaker learned of the problem when it happened during a review by car critics.
+Owners could choose from having a new engine installed by their dealer, having the engine removed and the work done by an authorised Ferrari garage, or having a new crankshaft and bearings installed at the dealership.
 The recall was for a total of 200 vehicles worldwide that were produced in 2011 and 2012.
 Of those 200 affected vehicles, 74 were delivered to North America.
 The 200 recalled vehicles were from the California and 458 Italia model ranges.

 Ferrari California T (2014–2017)

 The Ferrari California T (Type 149M) is an updated design of the California model featuring new sheetmetal and revised body features; a new interior, a revised chassis and a new turbocharged powertrain.
 It debuted in 2014 for the 2015 model year.

 First unveiled on the web on February 12, 2014, subsequently, the car debuted at the Geneva Motor Show (March 6–16, 2014).
-The T in the moniker stands for Turbo, a technology Ferrari last used on the F40 roadcar.
+The T in the moniker stands for Turbo, a technology Ferrari last used on the F40 road car.
 The car utilizes a new 3855 cc twin-turbocharged V8 engine that produces 412 kW at 7,500 rpm and 755 Nm at 4,750 rpm as well as a 7-speed dual clutch transmission with different gear ratios, a revised MagneRide adaptive suspension, as well as a new F1 Trac system.
-The car can accelerate from 0–62 mph in 3.6 seconds and attain a top speed of 196 mi/h.
+The car can accelerate from 0–62 mph in 3.6 seconds and reach a top speed of 196 mi/h.
 The car also features a new front fascia that was influenced by the F12, a revised rear section and a revised interior.
 The revised rear end replaced the two sets of two vertically stacked exhaust pipes with four horizontally aligned pipes.
 Another improvement to the car is the reduction of emission pollution by 15% compared to its naturally aspirated predecessor.
 The car also utilises small turbo chargers and a variable boost management system to reduce turbo lag.

 It is also the first Ferrari road car debuting the new Apple CarPlay functionality into its built-in infotainment system – Apple confirmed at the launch of the Geneva Motor Show that Ferrari, Mercedes-Benz and Volvo would be among the first car manufacturers to bring CarPlay compatible models to the market.